pogemark88-design/faith-talk-roulette/README.md

 ## Language

 Tagalog is the default language.
 A "TL / EN" switcher sits in the top bar, and a matching one sits inside the question popup itself; both stay in sync and the choice is saved to `localStorage` and persists across visits.
 Switching languages only changes the displayed text — it never resets progress, the wheel, the theme, or the used-question history.
 All static interface text (buttons, labels, modal copy) lives in the `UI_STRINGS` object in `script.js`.

+## Install / offline use

+The site is a installable PWA (Progressive Web App):

+- **Android (Chrome):** visiting the site shows an "Install app" prompt, or use the browser menu → **Add to Home screen / Install app**.
+It opens full-screen with no browser bar, like a native app.
+- **iPhone/iPad (Safari):** tap the Share icon → **Add to Home Screen**. iOS doesn't show an automatic install prompt, but the result is the same — a home-screen icon that opens full-screen.
+- **Offline:** a service worker (`sw.js`) caches the app shell (HTML, CSS, JS, icons) the first time it's opened with a connection.
+After that, it keeps working with no signal — this fits the actual use case (a hall, a home visit, weak wifi) since the game only ever needed `localStorage`, never a live connection.
+- **Updates:** when you push new files (new questions, fixes, etc.) and the user has a connection, the service worker fetches the fresh version in the background and serves it on the next load.
+If they're fully offline, they keep using whatever was last cached until they're back online.
+- If you ever change any cached file and want to force everyone's cache to refresh immediately rather than update in the background, bump `CACHE_VERSION` at the top of `sw.js` — that alone invalidates the old cache.

 ## Customizing themes